 There are plenty more examples of ‘quick win’ employee benefits – providing discounted gym memberships, organising fitness sessions or even occasional fruit giveaways could all play their part.
 The cost of benefits such as these may be modest, but in addition to helping employees financially they can also repay your investment by boosting wellbeing… leading to reduced absenteeism and ‘presenteeism’ (compromised performance by staff who ‘soldier on’ at work during periods of poor health).
 You could back up your initiatives by providing access to a Wellbeing app to help employees stay active and eat healthily on an ongoing basis.
-The cost of these apps has reduced considerably.
+The cost of these apps can be relatively small.

 3) Small things that mean a lot